-Despite our successes the city still experiences some significant challenges.
-Manchester is at a critical point, due to the combined challenges of the continued impacts of COVID-19, the UK exiting the EU, and the uncertainties in our well-established international relationships and trade.
+Despite our successes, the city still experiences some significant challenges.
+Manchester is at a critical point, due to the combined challenges of the continued impacts of COVID-19, the UK exiting the European Union, and the uncertainties in our well-established international relationships and trade.
 While wealth inequality existed pre-COVID-19, the pandemic and related economic conditions have exacerbated the issue, further highlighting communities that are not well connected to the city's success.

-- 23.8% of employees living in Manchester were paid less than the Real Living Wage in 2020. - By the end of 2020, 37% of Universal Credit (UC) claimants were in work but eligible for benefits. - COVID-19 has caused the out of work claimant count to nearly double compared to March 2020. - Key groups of residents in unemployment include young people, graduates, older workers, and ethnic minority groups. - Low-skilled residents are more vulnerable to job losses.
+- 23.8% of employees living in Manchester were paid less than the Real Living Wage in 2020. - By the end of 2020, 37% of Universal Credit (UC) claimants were in work but eligible for benefits.

+- COVID-19 has caused the out-ofwork claimant count to nearly double compared to March 2020. - Key groups of residents in unemployment include young people, graduates, older workers, and ethnic minority groups. - Low-skilled residents are more vulnerable to job losses.
 Over half of residents with low or no qualifications are unemployed.

 Poverty in Manchester is a huge challenge and continues to have a significant impact on the life and outcomes of too many of the city's residents.
 This challenge is reflected in the number of children living in poverty, with the End Child Poverty Coalition estimating that around 46,700 children (42%) in Manchester were living in poverty at the end of March 2020.
 We also face the challenge of a changing climate.
-In 2019 Manchester declared a climate emergency and has set an ambitious target to become a zero carbon city by 2038.
-The skills of our residents will play a vital role in meeting this goal and therefore we need to ensure that the supply and demand for these skills are increased over time.
-We must also ensure that the transition to a zero carbon economy happens in a way that is just and fair, and to connect our residents to the opportunities that this transition creates.
+In 2019, Manchester City Council declared a climate emergency and the city has set an ambitious target to become zerocarbon by 2038 at the latest.
+The skills of our residents will play a vital role in meeting this goal, and therefore we need to ensure that the supply and demand for these skills are increased over time.
+We must also ensure that the transition to a zero-carbon economy happens in a way that is just and fair, and that it connects our residents to the opportunities this transition creates.